 - A baby bath or insert to bathe baby in tub or sink.
 At the beginning, a spongebath on a warm towel can work, but you will appreciate having a baby bath when you want to give baby a real bath.
 If your baby hates her bath, take her in the tub with you!

 - Baby carrier (sling, wrap or pack carrier).
-Check out our carrier recommendations to choose one appropriate to your baby's age. for the newborn period, the $39 Moby wrap is super comfortable.
-But by 6 months, you'll be better served by moving to a buckle carrier like Ergo or Beco, to last you up to age 3.
+Check out our carrier recommendations to choose one appropriate to your baby's age.
+For the newborn period, a ring sling is super comfortable.
+But by the first birthday, you'll be better served by moving to a buckle carrier like Ergo or Beco, to last you up to age 3.

-- Infant car safety seat (have to bring it to the hospital!).
+- Infant car seat (You have to have one to leave the hospital!).
 We like the Britax car seats, they always rank well in independent ratings, such as Consumer Reports.

 - Stroller or carriage

 - Bouncer seat or swing.
 Great to have somewhere to lay your baby where he can see you eating dinner, cooking, etc.

 - Diaper bag.
 Pick one to match your style, not your nursery decor!